wp-plugins/google-calendar-plugin/readme.txt

 == Upgrade ==

-If you want upgrade from 1.2 to 1.3 version you must uninstall the 1.2 version and remove the plugin from wordpress directory.
-When you have uninstall and remove the old version you can upload 1.3 version to wp plugin directory, activate plugin and use the new version of Google Calendar Plugin.
+If you want upgrade from 1.2 to 1.3 version you must uninstall the 1.2 version and going to plugins section, upgrade with wordpress engine the plugin and return to Google Calendar section for use it.
+If you upgrade without uninstalling the previous version your DB contain one table named: google_calendar_privileges.
+You must remove that table in manual mode.
-This version it's more efficiency about Data Base Using.